Kazutoshi Hirata is one of the few Freelance Sushi Chefs in the San Francisco Bay Area.

 Q: That sounds like a lot of fun.

 H: Yes, it is.
-I always had to think about money and make money.
+I always had to think about money and making money.
 Now I don’t have to think about making money so much, which is nice.

 Mr. Hirata's LinkedIn Profile.